discourse/discourse_docker/image/README.md

 ## Building new images

-To build a new image, just run `ruby auto_build.rb image-name`.
-The build process will build a local image with a predefined tag.
+To build a new image, just run `docker bake target`.
+The build process will build a local image with predefined tags.

+See [docker bake](docs.docker.com/build/bake) for more details.

-Images and tag names are defined [here](https://github.com/discourse/discourse_docker/blob/main/image/auto_build.rb#L6-L88).
+Images and tag names are defined in docker-bake.hcl in this repository.

-> **A note about --squash**: By default we squash the images we serve on Docker Hub.
-You will need to [enable experimental features](https://github.com/docker/docker-ce/blob/master/components/cli/experimental/README.md) on your Docker daemon for that.
+### Docker bake environment variables

+`TIMESTAMP` - timestamp in `YYYYMMDD-HHmm` (RFC 3339) format.
+`ARCH` - image architecture. arm64 or amd64.
+`BASE_REPO` - base image repository. `discourse/base`
+`TEST_REPO` - test image repository. `discourse/discourse_test`
+`SETUP_WIZARD_REPO` - setup wizard image repository. `discourse/setup-wizard`
+`DEV_REPO` - dev image repository. `discourse/discourse_dev`

 ## More about the images

-See both `auto_build.rb` and the respective `Dockerfile`s for details on _how_ all of this happens.
+See both `docker-bake.hcl` and the respective `Dockerfile`s for details on _how_ all of this happens.

 ### base ([discourse/base](https://hub.docker.com/r/discourse/base/))

 All of the dependencies for running Discourse.
 This includes runit, postgres, nginx, ruby, imagemagick, etc.  It also includes the creation of the "discourse" user and `/var/www` directory.

+This image has the following tag varieties:

+#### runtime-deps
+Runtime dependencies only.

+#### build-deps
+Everything above, plus build tools to build Discourse.
+Includes compiling tools for gems, node, and pnpm.

+#### slim
+Everything above, plus Discourse clone.
+Includes both main and esr varieties.

+#### web-only
+Everything above, plus gems and node modules.

+#### release
+Everything above, plus redis and postgres.

 ### discourse_dev ([discourse/discourse_dev](https://hub.docker.com/r/discourse/discourse_dev/))